Nek5000/NekDoc/source/problem_setup/BCs.rst

    \lambda \nabla T \cdot {\bf \hat e_n} = h_{rad}\left(T^4-T_{\infty}^4\right)

 Where :math:`{\bf \hat e_n}` is the unit vector normal to the boundary face, :math:`h_{rad}` is the radiative heat transfer coefficient, and :math:`T_{\infty}` is the ambient temperature.
-The radiative heat transfer coefficient and ambient temperature are set in the :ref:`user file <sec:userbc>`.
+The radiative heat transfer coefficient and ambient temperature are set in the ``userbc`` subroutine in the :ref:`user file <sec:userbc>`.

 Other BCs
 `````````